Mary Cassatt’s Feminist Mural Which Has Gone Missing

-Cassatt’s work on Modern Woman was facing a a complementary mural on “Primitive Woman” created by Mary Fairchild MacMonnies, which represented women at an early stage in the development of civilization of which they represented the refined and most civilized part.
+Cassatt’s work on Modern Woman faced a complementary mural on Primitive Woman created by Mary Fairchild MacMonnies.
+It depicted women at an early stage of the development of civilization.

 I am going to do a decoration for the Chicago Exhibition.
 When the committee offered it to me to do, at first I was horrified, but gradually I began to think it would be great fun to do something I had never done before and as the bare idea of such a thing put Degas into a rage and he did not spare every criticism he could think of, I got my spirit up and said I would not give up the idea for anything.